malinpalo/PP3-Hangman/README.md

 ## How to play
 ---
-- The welcome screen greets the user at a first with a colorfull logo.
-Rules and options for player to chose to start the game or to choose a difficulty level.
+- The welcome screen greets the user at first with a colorfull logo.
+The logo comees with rules and options for player to chose to start the game or to choose a difficulty level.
 The logo was generated using the Ascii graffiti generator [PatorJK.](https://patorjk.com/software/taag/#p=display&f=Modular&t=HANGMAN)

 ![Welcome screen](assets/images/welcomescreen.png)